smkent/helmet-camera/README.md

 `import-videos` via the installed udev rule.
 Run `setup-udev --help` for more information.

+### Email notification

+Provide an email address to `setup-udev` using `-e/--email-address` to receive an email notification when video import is complete.
+This feature requires your system to have a working sendmail in /usr/sbin/sendmail.

 ## import-videos

 `import-videos` is meant to run automatically via udev.
 It mounts the camera